chrispenny/silverstripe-elemental-blog-temporary/README.md

 ## Usage

+TL;DR: Have a look at `BlogOverviewBlock`.
+It has a tonne of configurable values, and should give you pretty good control over how you want to use it.

+`PaginationBlock` and `WidgetsBlock` are both just extensions of the `OverviewBlock` which have different configurations set (and their own, simplified template).

 ### Blog Overview Block

 This is (likely) the main Block that you will be using.
 It will output a bunch of what was originally being output by